One country, two histories: What does it mean to be an American?

 Does it matter to American democracy if there are different approaches to teaching students U.S. history?

-In a senior education seminar class that he teaches, students read both the 1619 Project and the 1776 Report and analyze how differing interpretations of U.S. history are formed, says Charles Dorn, a professor of education history at Bowdoin College in Brunswick, Maine.
+In a senior education seminar class that he teaches, students read both the 1619 Project and the 1776 Report and analyze how differing interpretations of U.S. history are formed, says Charles Dorn, professor of education history at Bowdoin College in Brunswick, Maine.

 “The [public] debate over these two bodies of knowledge brings into sharp relief something that consistently has existed over time in the U.S., which is this contested American identity,” says Professor Dorn, co-author of the 2018 book “Patriotic Education in a Global Age.”
 “It also suggests ... a fundamental misunderstanding on the part of Americans on what history is,” he says.